Greater Sydney Parklands will be removing trees in several locations as outlined below:

 Wednesday 11 October 2023, from 9:30am

-Greater Sydney Parklands will be removing three Holm Oak (Quercus ilex) near the Grand Drive cycleway on Wednesday 11 October.
-Unfortunately, the trees have reached the end of their life, having been in advanced terminal decline and monitored closely by the Trust’s arborists.
+Greater Sydney Parklands removed three Holm Oak (Quercus ilex) near the Grand Drive cycleway on Wednesday 11 October.
+Unfortunately, the trees had reached the end of their life, having been in advanced terminal decline and monitored closely by the Trust’s arborists.

 The trees were last inspected in late 2022 by the Trust’s arborists who removed dead tips and branches, however the trees have continued to decline.